penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05_Add_user_context_to_your_tools.md

 > [!IMPORTANT]
 > Per-user connections must be created using the "Create as per-user connection?" option and are supported only for Microsoft first-party connectors.
 You cannot convert an existing app-only connection to per-user; create a new per-user connection.
 Ensure EasyAuth is enabled on your logic app (Standard) so delegated identity can flow.
 At runtime in the integrated Azure Logic Apps chat client, each user is prompted on first use and their identity is used thereafter.

+---

+## Example: List the signed-in user's unread Outlook emails

+This example shows how to add a tool that lists the signed-in user's unread emails using the Outlook connector with user context (OBO).

+### Step 1 — Add the Outlook connector action
+- In your agent workflow, add a new tool.
+- Choose to create from a Connector action and search for "Office 365 Outlook".
+- Select the action "Get emails (V3)" or similar (action names may vary slightly).

+### Step 2 — Configure the per-user connection
+- When prompted to select or create a connection, select **Create new** and enable the **Create as per-user connection?** option.
+- Complete the sign-in consent flow to authorize the app to use your credentials.

+### Step 3 — Set up the action
+- In the action's parameters, set:
+	- **Folder**: Inbox
+	- **Fetch only unread messages**: Yes
+	- **Top**: 10

+### Step 4 — Name and describe the tool
+- Tool name: `ListUnreadEmails`
+- Description: Lists the signed-in user's 10 most recent unread emails from their Inbox.
+- Save the workflow.

+### Step 5 — Test in chat
+- With EasyAuth configured, the portal chat client will no longer be available.
+You can access the integrated chat client of the website via "Configure Easy Auth and use the chat client for production purposes".
+- Ask: "What unread emails do I have?"
+- The agent should prompt for sign-in if this is the first time the user uses the tool, then return a summary of unread emails (subject, sender, received time).

+> [!TIP]
+> You can use a similar pattern for other Microsoft 365 connectors, such as OneDrive (list my recent files) or Teams (list my joined teams or recent messages).
+Use the per-user connection option for OBO scenarios.

 ### What to expect in chat (first use and reuse)

 When a tool first uses a per-user connector action in the integrated Azure Logic Apps chat client, an authentication prompt appears for the user to sign in (for example, an "Authentication Required" panel with a Sign in button).
 After the user signs in once, subsequent calls using the same per-user connection do not require re-authentication.